Clint Eastwood’s latest film is a thriller starring Nicholas Hoult as Justin Kemp, a family man faced with a near-impossible moral dilemma.

 I like this angle on the Dracula story, especially considering that it’s a comedy.

-It will certainly be interesting to see the clever solution that Renfield settles on to end this unpleasant phase of his working life.
-Let’s collectively wish the poor chap a lot of luck, along with thoughts and prayers.
+It will be interesting to see the clever solution that Renfield settles on to end this unpleasant phase of his working life.
+Let’s collectively send the poor chap our thoughts and prayers.

 Shohreh Aghdashloo, Ben Schwartz, Brandon Scott Jones, Jenna Kanell, Caroline Williams, Adrian Martinez, Joshua Mikel, Choppy Guillotte, Dave Davis, Gissette Valentin, Taylor Shurte and Bess Rous also star.